 Your colleagues of the Cécile & Oskar Vogt Institute of Brain Research

-For the reception in the new Vogt Archive in the Himmelgeisterstraße on the 10th of January 2023, employees of the C.&O. Vogt Institute of Brain Research, representatives of the Medical Faculty, the Institute of the History, Philosophy and Ethics of Medicine, the Gesellschaft von Freunden und Förderern der Heinrich-Heine-Universität e.V as well as the members of the Board of Trustees and donors of the Cécile and Oskar Vogt Foundation.
+For the reception in the new Vogt Archive in the Himmelgeisterstraße on the 10th of January 2023, employees of the C.&O. Vogt Institute of Brain Research, representatives of the Medical Faculty, the Institute of the History, Philosophy and Ethics of Medicine, the Gesellschaft von Freunden und Förderern der Heinrich-Heine-Universität e.V as well as the members of the Board of Trustees and donors of the Cécile and Oskar Vogt Foundation came together.
 It was the kick-off for the digitization and relocation project of the estate and brain section collection of the research couple Cécile and Oskar Vogt.
 Many thanks to all participants who made this evening an impressive event.
 Especially to our speakers for their warm greetings, in particular to our Institute Director Prof. Dr. Amunts, to Prof. Dr. Nikolai Klöcker, Dean of the Medical Faculty, to Prof. Dr. Heiner Fangerau, Vice Dean for Strategic Development, to Mr. Eduard Dörrenberg, President of the Gesellschaft von Freunden und Förderern der Heinrich-Heine-Universität e.V.
 (GFFU) and to our guest of honor Prof. Dr. Rita Süssmuth.
 In the upcoming months, the Vogt Collection will be successively moved to its new location, digitized.
 Thus much easier access to this historical research material will be provided.
 It will help to complete our brain mapping and integrate the research results of more than six decades from the late 19th century into the modern brain atlases of the 21st century.

 The Human Brain Project (HBP) is delighted to announce that registration for the HBP Summit 2023 is open.
 The event will take place at the Palais du Pharo in Marseille, France, from March 28-31, 2023.